 include ../../makefiles/subdirectories.mak

-The subdirectories.mak rules simply call make recursively on each
+rules simply call make recursively on each

-subdirectory which contains a Makefile.
+subdirectory which contains a Makefile

-The makefiles module is a generic build system which provides a standard set of make
+module is a generic build system which provides a standard set of make

 rules for compiling and linking virtually any libraries and applications.
 It is not specific to